Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Approximate LOO-CV for non-factorized models

-In order to validate the approximate LOO-CV procedure, and also in order to allow exact computations to be made for a small number of leave-one-out folds for which the Pareto-$k$ diagnostic \citep{vehtari2017psis} indicates an unstable approximation, we need to consider how we might do \emph{exact} LOO-CV for a non-factorizable model.
+In order to validate the approximate LOO-CV procedure, and also in order to allow exact computations to be made for a small number of leave-one-out folds for which the Pareto-\(k\) diagnostic \citep{vehtari2019psis} indicates an unstable approximation, we need to consider how we might do \emph{exact} LOO-CV for a non-factorized model.
 Here we will provide the necessary equations and in the supplementary materials we provide code for comparing the exact and approximate versions.

-In the case of a Gaussian process that has the marginalization property, exact LOO-CV is relatively straightforward: when refitting the model we can simply drop the one row and column of the covariance matrix $C$ corresponding to the held out observation without altering the prior of the other observations.
-But this does not hold in general for all multivariate normal models.
-Instead, in order to keep the original prior, we may need to maintain the full covariance matrix $C$ even when one of the observations is left out.
+In the case of those multivariate normal or Student-\(t\) models that have the marginalization property, exact LOO-CV is relatively straightforward: when refitting the model we can simply drop the one row and column of the covariance matrix \(\Sigma\) corresponding to the held out observation without altering the prior of the other observations.
+But this does not hold in general for all multivariate normal or Student-\(t\) models (in particular it does not hold for SAR models).
+Instead, in order to keep the original prior, we may need to maintain the full covariance matrix \(\Sigma\) even when one of the observations is left out.

-The general solution is to model $y_i$ as a missing observation and estimate it along with all of the other model parameters.
-For a multivariate normal model $\log p(y_i\,|\,y_{-i})$ can be computed as follows.
-First, we model $y_i$ as missing and denote the corresponding parameter $y_i^{\mathrm{mis}}$.
+The general solution is to model \(y_i\) as a missing observation and estimate it along with all of the model parameters.
+For a multivariate normal model \(\log p(y_i\,|\,y_{-i})\) can be computed as follows.
+First, we model \(y_i\) as missing and denote the corresponding \emph{parameter} \(y_i^{\mathrm{mis}}\).
 Then, we define

-to be the same as the full set of observations $y$ but replacing $y_i$ with the \emph{parameter} $y_i^{\mathrm{mis}}$.

-Second, we compute the LOO predictive means and standard deviations using the equations from Section \ref{sec-pointwise}, but replacing $y$ with $y_{\mathrm{mis}(i)}$ in the computation of $\mu_{\tilde{y},-i}$:
+to be the same as the full set of observations \(y\) but replacing \(y_i\) with the parameter \(y_i^{\mathrm{mis}}\).
+Second, we compute the log predictive densities as in Equations \eqref{lp-normal} and \eqref{lp-student}, but replacing \(y\) with \(y_{\mathrm{mis}(i)}\) in all computations.
+Finally, the leave-one-out predictive distribution can be estimated as